-The Company's financial statements are presented in Sterling and all values are rounded to the nearest hundred thousand pounds except when otherwise indicated.
+The Company's Regulatory Financial Statements are presented in Sterling and all values are rounded to the nearest hundred thousand pounds except when otherwise indicated.

 The principal accounting policies adopted are set out below.

 New International Financial Reporting Standards ("IFRS") not yet adopted